apache/couchdb-documentation/src/config/couchdb.rst

             [couchdb]
             os_process_timeout = 5000 ; 5 sec

+    .. config:option:: single_node :: Start in single node mode.

+        .. versionadded:: 3.0.0

+        When this configuration setting is set to ``true``, automatically create the system databases on startup.
+Must be set ``false`` for a clustered CouchDB installation.

     .. config:option:: uri_file :: Discovery CouchDB help file

         This file contains the full `URI`_ that can be used to access this